Approximating optimization problems in graphs with locational uncertainty: Approximation of the general robust problem

 \begin{proposition} Let $G$ be a tree.
 Then $\costmax(G) \leq 6\:\cost(G)$. \end{proposition} \begin{proof} Observe first that we can partition $E[G]$ into $E_1$ and $E_2$ such that each $E_i$ induces a star forest (a graph where any connected component is a star).
 Indeed, to obtain such a partition we root the tree at vertex $1$, and define $S^i$ as the star whose central vertex is $i$ and whose leaves are the children vertices of $i$ in $G$.
 Then, we define $E_1$ (resp. $E_2$) as the union of $E(S^i)$ for vertices $i$ which are an odd (resp. even) distance from vertex $1$.
 By Proposition~\ref{prop:graph-union} and Corollary~\ref{cor:star}, we get the claimed ratio. \end{proof}

-Next, we show how the bound can be further tightened when considering Euclidean metric spaces and spherical uncertainty sets.
+Next, we show how the bound can be further tightened when considering distances resulting from Euclidean embeddings and spherical uncertainty sets.

-\begin{proposition} Assume that $\Metric$ is a Euclidean space with $d$ the associated Euclidean distance, and assume that for all $i\in V$, $\U_i$ is a closed ball.
+\begin{proposition} Assume $d$ is the Euclidean distance, and that for all $i\in V$, $\U_i$ is a closed ball.
 Then, for any tree $G$, $\costmax(G) \leq 2\sqrt{2}\:\cost(G)$. \end{proposition} \begin{proof} We assume without loss of generality that $G$ is rooted at vertex $1$.
 The proof is made by induction on the height of the tree.
 For this, we consider the following induction statement:

 \begin{quote} ${{P}(h)}:$ \emph{ If $G$ has height $h$, there are two solutions $u^1,u^2\in \UU$ such that \begin{itemize} \item $\costmax(G) \leq 2\sqrt{2}\:\sum_{\{i,j\}\in E[G]} d(u_i^1,u_j^1)= \sum_{\{i,j\}\in E[G]} d(u_i^2,u_j^2)$, \item $u_i^1=u_i^2$ for each vertex $i$ with level $l<h$, \item $[u_i^1,u_i^2]$ is a diameter of $\U_i$ for each vertex $i$ with level $h$. \end{itemize} } \end{quote}